codelupo/help/README.md

 | !tts | Text To Speech app will read out your message. <br/> Template: !tts {message} <br/> E.g. !tts Meow!  | -1000 | all |
 | !roultete | Gamble your biscuits for a chance to win more. <br/> Template: !roulette {biscuits} <br/> E.g. !roulette 100, !roulette all | x | all |
 | !rmeme | Will display a random meme. <br/> Template: !rmeme <br/> E.g. !rmeme | 1000 | all |
+Viewer must chat for the system recognise that the given viewer is watching.
+Viewer gets 5 biscuits / 1 min.
+The system tries to estimate for how long the viewer has watched the stream.
+- Individual message: System assume viewer has watched the stream for 10min.
+- 2 individual messages where gap is less than an hour:
+  - System assume the viewer has watched the stream for the time between the two messages.
+  - Msg2 - Msg1 => time * biscuits
+- 2 individual messages where gap is more than an hour:
+  - System assume the viewer has partially watched the stream.
+  - Msg2 - Msg1 => time * biscuits * 0.75
+- Viewer uses !lurk
+  - System assume the viewer is watching the stream for the next 2 hours
+  - Viewer gets full points for next 2 hours.

 # Suggestions/Feedback
 codeLupo is always happy to receive any and all feedback/suggsetion.
 E.g.